 What should the employee begin doing or do more?
 This aspect of the framework allows the manager to look ahead and identify activities that their employee will do, should do more, or should start doing in the coming future.
 This section can also identify behaviors that should be developed and increased to help the employee succeed.
 This might also include goals or tasks that are coming or are ready to begin.
 It is a great way to set the stage for something new and discuss what resources are available to help the employee excel.

 What should the employee stop doing?
 This aspect of the framework looks backward and allows the manager to outline behaviors or actions that did not work or did not contribute to success for the employee or company.
 This might also include goals and tasks that have been canceled.
 This is the more critical feedback that is nicely sandwiched in the middle.
 Managers should outline clear examples and accounts of why things didn’t work and be prepared to discuss with the employee.

 What should the employee keep doing?
 Identifies behaviors or actions that worked and that contributed to the employee’s success or goal attainment.
 These elements should be continued and developed to leverage their success.
 This is an opportunity to acknowledge success and reinforce behavior.

 Where should you use the START, STOP, KEEP-GOING framework?

 The beauty of these comment boxes is that it can frame smaller discussions, like weekly check-ins, or larger more in-depth discussions related to goals and development.
 Many of our clients include these 3 comment boxes alongside competencies, and some even use these as the questions asked to peer-reviewers in lieu of having 360° reviewers provide a ‘rating’ on behaviors.
-The important thing is that this tool is used anywhere where managers (or anyone in a potion to provide feedback) might struggle to provide balanced input that looks backwards and forwards, and also acknowledged achievements.
+The important thing is that this tool is used anywhere where managers (or anyone in a potion to provide feedback) might struggle to provide balanced input that looks backward and forward, and also acknowledged achievements.